NARBOROUGH & PENTNEY TO SWAFFHAM

 1846-1968

-To navigate through the route, kindly make use of the navigational icons located below that correspond to each part of the route.
+To navigate the route, please use the icons below, which correspond to each segment.

 In the early days of the railway, Narborough & Pentney served as the temporary Terminus for the line.
 This short stretch between King's Lynn and Narborough was the first to be opened on October 27, 1846, along with the Lynn & Ely line.
 A steam engine departed King's Lynn at 11:30 AM, heading towards Downham Market.
 After returning from lunch, the train, consisting of 3 first-class and 6 second-class carriages, departed for Narborough for its first service.
 At that time, the line was only completed up to one mile past Narborough, but it was soon extended to Swaffham and then to Dereham.